Izu-33/Forage---BA_2/README.md

 After a slideshow was created for presentation of findigs, as stakeholders would prefer to see summaries and not code and every little technical detail.
 Here is the [presentation](https://github.com/Izu-33/Forage---BA/blob/main/BA%20CUSTOMER%20REVIEW%20ANALYSIS.pdf).

-# Modeling (k-Means, LDA, Vader)

-- k-Means: k-Means clustering was used to cluster related words in the customer review comments (texts) and uncover hidden underlying topics in the discussions of the customers.

-- Latent Dirichlet Allocation (LDA): LDA is a generative probabilistic model of a corpus.
-This was used for topic modeling as well.

-- Vader: Used to build a model for sentiment scoring.

-Link to test the sentiment analyzer: [link](https://sentalyzer-app.onrender.com/gradio/)